 Air pollution can also cause great damage to the skin.
-It can also cause untimely wrinkles, freckles, eczema, skin dryness, psoriasis, pimples and skin cancer in critical condition.
+In critical conditions, it can also cause untimely wrinkles, freckles, eczema, skin dryness, psoriasis, pimples, and skin cancer.

 How to rescue

-Wash hands and face thoroughly when coming from outside.
+- Wash hands and face with soap when coming from outside.

 There may be lung infections and other problems.

-When particles contaminated with air enter the respiratory tract through the nose, the respiratory tract is blocked, causing oxygen supply to be disrupted.
-Problems like cough, difficulty in breathing, frequent sneezing, chest pain and breathlessness.
+When air-contaminated particles enter the respiratory tract through the nose, the respiratory tract becomes blocked, disrupting the oxygen supply.
+Air pollution increases many problems like cough, shortness of breath, frequent sneezing, chest pain, and shortness of breath.
 Those who already have respiratory diseases, their problems increase in this season.
-Long-term exposure to polluted air increases the risk of lung cancer, heart attack and stroke.
+Long-term exposure to polluted air increases the risk of lung cancer, heart attack, and stroke.